jguady/SplitCoffee/README.md

 	- This would also cause huge fluctuations in peoples personal finances to whomever had to pay that day.
 	- More sophisticated tracking/datetime logic could be added in the future.
 - Only people who are present and give an order are considered for being charged.
+	- It currently not possible to modify the set of people at runtime, but the program would support it if it were.
 - No Docstrings provided.
 This is a common python practice but will not be available until future releases.
-- The people and menu files are properly formatted and contain at least one element fitting the model.
+- The people and menu files are properly formatted and contain at least one element fitting the model when the program is run.

 ## Running the Program